open-voice-interoperability/implementation-examples/aws-interop-sample/Step 3.md

-# Step 3: Create a Web UI for the Lex Bot
+# Step 3: Create a Web UI for the Appointment Bot
 In order to work with the Lex Bot, it needs a client.
 The easiest way to spin up a client is to use the Sample Amazon Lex Web Interface from GitHub.
 To create this, follow these steps:
  1. In a new tab, navigate to https://github.com/aws-samples/aws-lex-web-ui.
  2. Scroll down to the getting started section and click the Launch Stack button for the region you want the Web UI to be hosted in.